-As more and more individuals and businesses go to a paperless system of record-keeping and managing information, it is vital to know how to maintain and protect digital personal and business information.
+As more businesses are initiating a paperless system of record-keeping and information management, it is vital to know how to maintain and protect the personal and business information that are stored digitally.

-A database is a collection of data, and a data server is a computer program used to provide database services that other computers and programs can access.
+A database, which is used for electronic records management, is a collection of the data on a server.
+A data server is a computer program used to provide database services that other computers and programs can access.

-These servers can be vulnerable to outside manipulation and viruses, which can allow outside users to steal, damage, or destroy information.
-Understanding how to protect the integrity of a server will give you peace of mind, and avoid costly mistakes.
+These servers can be vulnerable to outside manipulation and viruses, which can allow unauthorized users to steal, damage, or destroy information.
+Understanding how to protect the integrity of a server will give you peace of mind and avoid costly mistakes.

 Basic Server Maintenance and Management

-Remind employees to set their own computers to run system checks on a monthly basis and to report any problems they encounter with the data server.
+- Remind employees to set their own computers to run system checks

-Depending on the nature of your database, you may also want to use an offsite location or service for data back-up in case of unfortunate circumstances, such as disasters that result in loss of data.
+Depending on the nature of your database, you may also want to use an offsite location or service for data back-up in case of unfortunate circumstances, such as natural disasters that can destroy your files.

-Use an Uninterruptible Power Supply for servers, as this ensures the server will have emergency power if there is an outage.
+An Uninterruptible Power Supply for servers ensures that they will have emergency power if there is an outage.

-Make sure the climate of the room where the server CPU is located is climate controlled and does not get too hot.
-It is also a good idea to keep a fire extinguisher in the room in case of an emergency.
+Make sure the environment of the room where the server CPU is located is climate-controlled and does not get too hot, which can degrade the machines.

 Maintain a firewall for both the data server and any computers that utilize it.
 A firewall prevents unauthorized parties from accessing your network.
 This is a very important security consideration with wireless communication.